-On May 20, 2014, CEC, CEOC, CERP, and CGPH (together, the "Members" and each a "Member") entered into a services joint venture, Caesars Enterprise Services, LLC ("CES").
-Upon regulatory approval, CES will manage certain Enterprise Assets (as defined hereafter) and the other assets it will own, license or control, and employ the corresponding employees and other employees who will provide services to CEOC, CERP and CGPH, their affiliates and their respective properties and systems under each property's corresponding property management agreement, subject to required regulatory approvals.
-Corporate expenses that are not allocated to properties will be allocated to CEOC, CERP, and CGPH by CES according to their allocation percentages (initially 70.0%, 24.6%, and 5.4%, respectively), subject to annual review.
-Operating expenses will be allocated to each Member with respect to their respective properties serviced by CES in accordance with historical allocation methodologies, subject to annual revisions and certain prefunding requirements.
+On May 20, 2014, CEOC, CEC, CERP, and CGPH (together the "Members" and each a "Member") entered into a services joint venture, Caesars Enterprise Services, LLC ("CES").
+CES manages certain Enterprise Assets (as defined hereafter) and the other assets it owns, licenses or controls, and employs certain of the corresponding employees and other employees who previously provided services to CEOC, CERP and CGPH, their affiliates and their respective properties and systems under each property's corresponding property management agreement.
+Corporate expenses that are not allocated to the properties directly are allocated by CES to CEOC, CERP, and CGPH according to their allocation percentages (initially 70.0%, 24.6% and 5.4%, respectively), subject to annual review.
+Operating expenses are allocated to each Member with respect to their respective properties serviced by CES in accordance with historical allocation methodologies, subject to annual revisions and certain prefunding requirements.
+On October 1, 2014, CES began operations in Nevada, New Jersey and certain other jurisdictions in which regulatory approval had been received or was not required.
+The enhancement of CES operations described above in other jurisdictions may be subject to regulatory and other approvals in such jurisdictions.